Consensys/doc.goquorum/docs/Concepts/NetworkAndChainID.md

 An Ethereum network is run using a Network ID and a Chain ID.

 The network ID is a property of a peer, not of the chain the peer is managing.
 Network ID is passed in via the command line by `--networkid <id>`.
-It's purpose is to separate peers that are running under a different network ID.
+Its purpose is to separate peers that are running under a different network ID.
 You cannot sync with anyone who is running a node with a different network ID.
 However, since it is trivial to change this, it is a less secure version of GoQuorum's `--permissioned` flag, and it only used for simple segregation.